petertseng/adventofcode-rb-2016/README.md

 All solutions are written in Ruby.

+The solutions are written with the following goals, with the most important goal first:

+1. **Speed**.
+   Where possible, use efficient algorithms for the problem.
+   Solutions that take more than a second to run are treated with high suspicion.
+   This need not be overdone; micro-optimisation is not necessary.
+   (In problems where significant hashing is required, hash results may be pre-computed to save time in Travis CI)
+2. **Readability**.
+3. **Less is More**.
+   Whenever possible, write less code.
+   Especially prefer not to duplicate code.
+   This helps keeps solutions readable too.

 # Input

 In general, all solutions can be invoked in both of the following ways: